Hokuma Aliyeva

 Hokuma Jalil qizi Aliyeva (Hökumə Cəlil qızı Əliyeva; 8 August 1991 – 25 December 2024) was an Azerbaijani flight attendant who was recognised as a National Hero of Azerbaijan.

 Early life and education

 Hokuma Aliyeva was born on 8 August 1991, in Susuzluq, in the Kalbajar District of Azerbaijan SSR, USSR.
-In 1996 they moved to Russia, living in the Volgograd region for some time.
+In 1996 she and her family moved to Russia, living in the Volgograd region for some time.
 Hokuma attended School No. 178 in the city from the 1st to the 6th grade.
 Later, her family moved to Ganja, Azerbaijan, where she continued her education.
 She graduated from Secondary School No. 30 named after V. Veyselov in Ganja and scored 612 points in university entrance exams, gaining admission to the Faculty of Law at Baku State University.

 Career

 Hokuma Aliyeva pursued postgraduate studies, enrolling in master's and doctoral programs.
 According to her father, Jalil Aliyev, she was in the final year of her doctoral studies.
 In 2016, she started working as a translator for Azerbaijan Airlines.
 She later continued her career as a flight attendant, performing her duties with great diligence.
 In subsequent years, she intended to transition to a career in law.